-As our feet are usually only exposed in Summer months, we can often neglect them for the rest of the year when it comes to our body care routines.
+As our feet are usually only exposed in the Summer months, we can often neglect them for the rest of the year when it comes to our body care routines.
 Your feet bear your weight every day, so it’s no surprise that the skin on your soles can become dry and cracked.
 But what can you do to get rid of dry feet?
-Learn more about the causes, and the best way to treat them.
+Learn more about the causes and the best way to treat them.

 What causes dry skin on your feet?

 Dry skin is caused by a lack of moisture, and our feet are especially susceptible.
 They’re exposed to high levels of heat and humidity when we wear tight shoes and boots, so they sweat much more than other areas of the body.
 Our feet are also the only part of the body which don’t have any sebaceous glands, which are responsible for producing sebum – an oily substance that protects our skin and helps it to retain moisture.

 Dry feet can also be caused by the constant pressure of standing, walking, exercising and bearing your body weight every day.
 This can cause dry skin to form on the pressure points of the feet, especially around the heels, where the skin is likely to dry out, thicken and crack, resulting in callouses.